albeRoss/kafkapipeline/README.md

 Now you can tweak the main parameters in the [configuration file](resources/config.properties) following [this](#configurations) syntax

-Once you defined the pipeline, compile the jar file `mvn clean compile assembly:single`  with [ClusterLauncher.java](src/main/java/org/middleware/project/ClusterLauncher.java) as mainclass
+Once you've defined the pipeline, compile the jar file `mvn clean compile assembly:single`  with [ClusterLauncher.java](src/main/java/org/middleware/project/ClusterLauncher.java) as mainclass